MichaelCom/MichaelCombrink/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=MichaelCom&layout=compact)](https://github.com/MichaelCom/github-readme-stats)

 # About
-I am currently studying BScHons Computer Science at the University of Pretoria.
-I completed my BSc Computer Science degree with distinction in the year 2023.
-I am passionate about all things computer science and love problem solving and using code to automate daily tasks. \
+I am currently studying BITHons at the University of Pretoria.
+I completed my BIT IS degree in the year 2023.
+I am passionate about all things computers and love problem solving and using code to automate daily tasks. \

 <!--
 **MichaelDuPlessis/MichaelDuPlessis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.